 |$40k - $80k||8|

 About Hope Mission:

-Founded in 1929, Hope Mission is a Christian social services charity that runs programs in Edmonton, Calgary, Red Deer and Wetaskiwin, Alberta.
+Founded in 1929, Hope Mission is a Christian charity that runs programs in Edmonton, Calgary, Red Deer and Wetaskiwin, Alberta.
 As part of its programs, Hope Mission runs emergency shelters, long-term housing locations, kids’ summer camps, addiction recovery programs and other critical care programs such as a health centre, 24/7 rescue van and meal services.